Hard Cider Braised Chicken pairs tender chicken legs and apples with bacon, mustard, sage, and thyme for a comforting autumn dish.

 Whisk in heavy cream and simmer on medium-low until sauce is slightly reduced and thickened, about 5 to 8 minutes.
 Season to taste with salt and pepper.
 Spoon sauce over the chicken and apples and serve with egg noodles or potatoes, if desired.

 *Apple variety can vary here based on your personal sweetness preferences and availability.
-I had Honeycrisp apples to use up, which aren't usually ideal for braising, but they turned out out well.
-A slightly tarter Rome or Jonagold would also be delicious.
+I had Honeycrisp apples to use up, which aren't usually ideal for braising, but they turned out out ok.
+Fuji would be fantastic here, as would a slightly tarter Rome or Jonagold.

 **For best results, use a crisp cider that is on the drier side (as opposed to sweet).
 I used a 5% ABV cider made from 100% apple juice with no hops.